Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 - Applying for an initial passenger, school bus, or hazardous materials endorsement.

-- Individuals must complete a course of theory and behind-the-wheel training offered by a school or entity listed on the Training Provider Registry (TPR) administered by the Federal Motor Carrier Safety Administration (FMCSA).
+- Individuals must complete a course of theory and behind-the-wheel training (theory only for the hazardous materials endorsement) offered by a school or entity listed on the Training Provider Registry (TPR) administered by the Federal Motor Carrier Safety Administration (FMCSA).

 - To be listed on the TPR, an entity must meet specific requirements related to everything from curriculum to facilities.